stigok/blog.stigok.com/_posts/2018-06-01-build-arduino-sketches-from-command-line.md

 Note that I'm running the latest raspbian as of June 1st 2018, which means `/dev/serial0` is a symlink to whichever serial is available for me out of `/dev/ttyAMA0` and `/dev/ttyS0`.
 If you're on an older system, mind the device path in the commands.

-I'm not using the raspbian `apt` repo, as the version there is outdated.
+I'm not using the raspbian `apt` repo for `esptool`, as the version there is outdated.
 Instead, download `esptool` using `pip` (`pip3` since it's the python3 `pip` we want) for this.
 For this post, I'm using version 2.3.1 as it was the latest one when I wrote this.

+    $ sudo apt update
+    $ sudo apt install python3-pip
     $ sudo pip3 install esptool==2.3.1

 Find the *led_blink.ino.bin* file that was compiled and transfered in the previous step and specify that in the flash command